davidubanyi/davidubanyi/README.md

 - 👋 Hi, I’m @davidubanyi
-- 👀 I’m interested in JavaScript and Reactjs
+- 👀 I’m interested in JavaScript, Typescript and Reactjs
-- 🌱 I’m currently learning how to use AI and ML tech on the frontend
+- 🌱 I’m currently learning functional programming with Javascript
 - 📫 How to reach me ubanyi.david@gmail.com